OmarGabr0/Debouncer_circuit/README.md

 The delay detection debouncing technique: The circuit waits for a predetermined amount of time, known as the debounce delay, when a switch is pressed or released before identifying the new stable state.
 Any bouncing or transient changes in the switch signal are ignored during the delay period

 Recenlty..
-This project contian only RTL design codes using verilog, and Test-bench but I may add synthesis file, formal verification file and dft
+This project contian only RTL design codes using verilog, Test-bench code and PDF file contain wave form.
+But I may add synthesis file, formal verification file and dft